 (v) Buyer shall only be permitted to Dispatch the Units for a maximum of eight hundred (800) hours per Unit per Annual Period (“Maximum Callable Hours”).
 Any hour, or part of an hour, that a Unit has been Dispatched and delivered shall be counted as one hour toward the determination of the number of Maximum Callable Hours.
 After Buyer has reached the Maximum Callable Hours as to any Unit in any Annual Period, Buyer shall not be permitted to further Dispatch such Unit during such Annual Period.
 Buyer shall nevertheless be obligated to continue to pay the full Monthly Demand Payment.

 (d) In order to Dispatch Units on a day ahead basis, Buyer must notify Seller via recorded telephone line by 10:00 a.m.
 CPT on the last Business Day prior to delivery of its request to schedule Energy for such day(s) for which delivery of Energy is intended.
 Quantities scheduled over weekends and adjacent holidays would be the same quantity of MWs for each day of such period.
-In order to Dispatch Units on the day of delivery of Energy, Buyer must submit a Dispatch Request to Seller (EPMI Real Time Operations: 1-800-684-1336), with at least three (3) hours prior notice, however, if the Unit is called upon outside of Peak Hours, then the notice shall be at least five (5) hours.
+In order to Dispatch Units on the day of delivery of Energy, Buyer must submit a Dispatch Request to Seller (ENRON-SE CORP control area ENNA: 888 294 3900), with at least three (3) hours prior notice, however, if the Unit is called upon outside of Peak Hours, then the notice shall be at least five (5) hours.
 At a minimum, each “Dispatch Request” shall consist of Energy quantity, start time, stop time, quantity of Natural Gas, in MCF scheduled for delivery at the Gas Delivery Point, time deliveries will start, time deliveries will stop, average rate of delivery of Natural Gas in MCF and MMBtu per hour, Natural Gas specification and total quantity in MCF and amount of MMBtu.
 Buyer shall also have the right to make scheduling changes to a previous Dispatch of Unit(s), provided, however, that Seller must be given not less than two (2) hours prior notice, and the shut-down will be effective upon the top of the next succeeding hour.

 Buyer shall be responsible for all NERC tagging for Buyer’s Dispatch schedules and transmission scheduling.
 Buyer agrees that Seller shall not be responsible for any failure or errors on Buyer’s part for Energy scheduling, NERC tagging or otherwise arising out of or concerned with the transmission or scheduling of Energy produced by any Unit and delivered by Seller to the Energy Delivery Point.

-4. Dispatch by Seller

-To the extent that Buyer does not Dispatch Energy from all or some of the Units, Seller shall have the right to operate such Units and sell such Energy without any limitation or restriction.

-5. Scheduled Outages
+4. Scheduled Outages